linode/apl-docs/docs/for-devs/console/services.md

 ## Configuring traffic control

-The traffic control option allows to split traffic between multiple deployed versions (blue-green, canary).
+The traffic control option allows to split traffic between multiple deployed versions of the same app (blue-green, canary).
 Note that the traffic control can only be used when:
 - There are 2 versions deployed that share a single service
 - The service is configured for external exposure